nabil-boag/angular-multimocks/README.md

 Demo App
 --------

 See `demo/` for a demo app.
-Run `grunt` to generate the mocks, then open `index.html` in your browser.
+Inside the demo app, run `grunt` to generate the mocks, then open `index.html` in your browser.

 Usage
 -----